-Assist youth ages 16-21 who are currently or formerly in foster care
+Assists youth ages 16-21 who are currently or formerly in foster care.

 Currently operating in 34 developing countries across Asia, Africa, Europe and The Americas.
 Love Volunteers provide safe, rewarding and meaningful voluntary service projects abroad to students and recent graduates and will assist them in finding and securing a meaningful volunteer placement that is well suited to their experience, interests and education.

 This internship provides an opportunity for students to enhance their educational experience by providing real-world engagement with the work of Congress, civil leadership, and community and public service.

 Parents Helping Parents

 Part of the United Cerebral Palsy Association of SLO.
 Ongoing work experience and opportunities for students in the non-profit social science area of employment.
 Reach PHP directly at 805-549-8148 or email firstname.lastname@example.org

 A K-12 enrichment education program that focuses on providing a "learning environment with the most comprehensive standards in the sciences, the humanities, and the arts.
 Our programs are designed for students to strengthen individuality, seek their potential, and maximize their opportunity to learn and contribute.
 While building bridges of respect among each other and the environment, students will experience the richness of coexisting among people of diverse faiths, cultures, and backgrounds."